Chookees/FunctionsLibrary/README.md

 # BasicMathFunctionsLibrary
 This is a Basic Math Functions Library written in C# .NetCore 2.0

 # How to use
 1.)
-Add a reference to the SimpleBasicMathFunctions.dll located in the debug folder.
+Add a reference to the MathFunctions.dll located in the debug folder.

 2.)
-Use it in Code like "SimpleBasicMathFunction.*The function you want to use*.Calculate*Datatype you need to be calculated*(Values);"
+Use it in Code like "MathFunction.*Basic/Algebraic*.*The function you want to use e.g 'Subtract'*.Calculate*DataType*(*Place your Values here*);"

 # Notes
-This is Version 1.0.0.0
+This is Version 1.0.1.0

 # Current functions are:
-=> Addition with 2 Values *=> Double and Int already support 3 Values*
+=> Addition with with up to 5 Values

-=> Subtraction with 2 Values
+=> Subtraction with up to 5 Values

-=> Multiplication with 2 Values
+=> Multiplication with up to 5 Values

-=> Division with 2 Values

-# Future (V 1.0.1.0)
-=> Support up to 5 Values for each Calculation
+=> Division with up to 5 Values

-# Future (V 1.2.0.0)
-=> 2 more Functions than just the basics.
+=> Square Root calculation (Classic and with repeat)